atryaq/Exploring-Ford-GoBike-System-Data-spring-2020/README.md

 - Number of trips each week increases over time.
 - Visually, there is a potential negative correlation between number of rides per week and mean ride duration, however, further analysis is required for asessing this relationship.

+To watch the final visualization slide show: download and open 'slides.slides.html' file.
+For more extensive details, you can check ['exploration.ipynb'](https://github.com/atryaq/Exploring-Ford-GoBike-System-Data-spring-2020/blob/master/exploration.ipynb) notebook.

 ## Key Insights for Presentation